HohnerJulian/ResearchTikPy/README.md

 ## Installation

-Currently, ResearchTikPy is not available on PyPI, so it needs to be installed directly from the source:
+Currently, the moste efficient mehtod is to install the package via pip.

 ```bash
 # Install